ABCDEFG123ddre/ABCDEFG123ddre/README.md

 ### About Me
-School: National Taiwan Normal University
+#### Study at National Taiwan Normal University

-Major: Computer Science and Information Engineering
+- Major: Computer Science and Information Engineering

-Interdisciplinary Programs: Finance
+- Interdisciplinary Programs: Finance

+#### 🌱 I’m currently working on
+- Computer Components Purchase Query System

 <!--
 **ABCDEFG123ddre/ABCDEFG123ddre** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.